Bluebear171/lzhuor.github.io/_posts/2017-10-08-babel-and-ast-jumpstart.md

 As JavaScript was initially born for browsers and different browsers possibly understand different JavaScript syntax, the desired runtime code should be compatible across different JavaScript interpreters
 (e.g. IE9 vs Google Chrome, Node.js 6 vs Node.js 8). [caniuse.com](https://caniuse.com/#search=array.isArray) is a tool born for developers to search availability of syntax and build-in functions (Object prototype).
 [Browserstack](https://www.browserstack.com/) is another tool can be used for browser compatibility testing.

-Babel is famous for transpiling ES6 JavaScript code to ES5 JavaScript code ([funny breifing on history of JavaScript versions](https://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning/)).
+Babel is famous for transpiling ES6 JavaScript code to ES5 JavaScript code so developers can write code in ES6 which is more intuitive meanwhile clients consume transpiled ES5 code which actually implements the same logic with older syntax but better compatibility ([funny breifing on history of JavaScript versions](https://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning/)).
 You can also use Babel to analyze your source code and acquire information.
 For example, [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl) is a tool for creating multi-language React Web application.
 It extracts all textual content written in JSX React Component `<FormattedMessage/>` into a JSON file which helps you internationalize your React application easily.

 <img src="/assets/img/posts/2017-10-08-babel-and-ast-jumpstart/babel-transpile.png">